 The first Being Human Research Centre symposium explored how being human inevitably involves interconnection with the more-than-human world of animals, plants, rocks, rivers, forests, and the ecosystems that support life.
 Biosemiotics examines the semiotic systems which exist within the more-than-human world, and ecolinguistics questions the stories we live by from an ecological perspective and contributes to the search for new stories to live by.
 Click for full programme.

-On 17 November, the English Language course hosted the workshop Understanding and Communicating Leadership in Uncertain and Complex Times, which was led by Charlotte von Bülow, the founder and chief executive of the innovative Crossfields Institute.
+The English Language course hosted the workshop Understanding and Communicating Leadership in Uncertain and Complex Times, which was led by Charlotte von Bülow, the founder and chief executive of the innovative Crossfields Institute.

 Dr Christian O’Connell (History, University of Gloucestershire) joined forces with Gloucestershire County Council and members of the local community to host a series of events to mark Black History Month.
 University of Gloucestershire hosted guest lectures by dramatist and critic Bonnie Greer OBE and Guardian journalist Gary Younge.
 Professor Neil Wynn gave a talk to the Cheltenham and Gloucester Historical Association on Marcus Garvey, and Christian led a performance on the ‘discovery of the blues’.
 Local events also included another HA talk on the Indian Slave Trade, readings by George the Poet, dance performances, film screenings and an art competition.